PowerGridModel/power-grid-model/docs/user_manual/performance-guide.md

 # Guidelines for performance enhancement

-The Power Grid Model is a library that shines in its ability to handle calculations at scale in.
+The `power-grid-model` is a library that shines in its ability to handle calculations at scale in.
 It remains performant, even when doing calculations with one or a combination of the following extremes (non-exhaustive):

 - Large grids